BULL WALK

 BULLCHECK™

-We're proud of our commitment to Bull Fertility.
-2025 will be the 19th consecutive year, in which we offer Angus Bulls at our Annual on-property Bull Sale tested by BULLCHECK™.
+2025 will be the 19th consecutive year, in which we offer Angus Bulls pre-sale tested according to BULLCHECK™ standards at our on-property Bull Sale.

 (2) SPERM MOTILITY